2023-12-06 09:19:00

 Verified on 06/12/2023 by Alexane Flament, Editor

 Polycystic ovarian syndrome (PCOS) is the most common hormonal pathology among women of childbearing age.
 It would affect between 5 and 10% of them.
-Symptoms, causes, diagnosis, we tell you more about this often little-known disease.
+Symptoms, causes, diagnosis, we tell you more regarding this often little-known disease.

-Occurring from adolescence to menopause, one in 10 women are affected by polycystic ovarian syndrome, making it the most common endocrine disease among women of childbearing age (it could actually affect more women, the figures are probably underestimated).
+Occurring from adolescence to menopause, one in 10 women are affected by polycystic ovarian syndrome, making it the most common endocrine disease among women of childbearing age (it might actually affect more women, the figures are probably underestimated).

 What are the symptoms of PCOS?